AlexanderColes/Detecting_Recurrence_Events/README.md

 ### Predicting with the Machine Learning Models

 Once you have preprocessed your data into the required input fields you can use the trained ML models to identify recurrence events in your data using the code below.
 The tree-based models can be used to give a classification label of 1 = recurrence event and 0 = not a recurrence event.
-Below the three tree based models are providing a classification label due to their repsonse "type" being defined as repsonse and class respectively.
+Below the three tree-based models are providing a classification label due to their response "type" being defined as response and class respectively.
-The Logistic Rgeression models outputs a probability of each event being a recurrence event, the round function surrounding the predict function applies a threshold of 0.5 so that any probability greater than or equal to 0.5 is classified as a recurrence event.
+The Logistic Regression model outputs a probability of each event being a recurrence event, the round function surrounding the predict function applies a threshold of 0.5 so that any probability greater than or equal to 0.5 is classified as a recurrence event.

 ```R
 pred1 = predict(FinalRandomForestModel, newdata=YourDataFrame, type="response")